38/42:376 GIS II: Spatial Data Management and Analysis

 Date Lab Topic

-Generally, lab assignments are due at the end of the current lab period or beginning of the following week’s lab period.
-Labs submitted at the end of the following week’s lab period will be considered one day late.
-Late labs will incur a penalty of 10% per day.
+Generally, lab assignments are either due at the end of lab period or before the beginning of the following week’s lab; this will be indicated on your assignment.
+Labs submitted at the end of the following lab period will be considered one day late.
+Labs submitted late will incur a 10% per day penalty.

 Important BU Statements and Policies